Community is at the Heart of VPPSA.

 At Vermont Public Power Supply Authority, we're community-driven.

 Our decisions and operations are guided by the needs and priorities of the local communities we serve.

 Over a century ago, many Vermont municipalities decided to create electric departments in their communities.
 Each community decides what its electric generation portfolio looks like, and VPPSA buys the power on their behalf.
 Our membership now encompasses 50 communities and powers over 30,000 Vermonters.

 When your electric utility is community-owned, decisions about how the utility is run are made by the people who live and work there.
 Each utility is governed by a body of locally elected officials and any customer can attend their open meetings.
 As members of VPPSA, community-owned utilities reduce costs, share resources, and combine forces.

 Our team at VPPSA strives to make Vermont communities stronger every day.
-Simply put, public power is community power; our member communities are our owners.
-Decisions about how the electric utility is run are made by the people who live and work in the member communities, not a corporate board.
-In turn, these utilities direct VPPSA in our operations to provide power to their customers.
-As non-profit entities, we are rooted in Vermont and invest revenues back into our communities.
+Simply put, our member communities are VPPSA's owners and direct our operations.
+As non-profit entities, we are rooted in Vermont and invest back into our communities.

 What makes public power special:

-- We are governed by local elected officials and we reflect our communities’ value
+- We are governed by local elected officials.

-- We reinvest in the community: as non-profit entities without shareholders we keep customers’ dollars local
+- We reinvest in the community and keep dollars local.